Vipxpert/WayText/README.md

 Run CopyTool.exe to override 2 shortcuts, F1 and Ctrl + Space for the app's feature.
 CopyToolGui.exe is the app UI

-Right-click on blank spaces to close the app
+Right-click to close the app.
+Left-click to copy, you can drag and drop the table's contents.

 F1 is the hotkey to open the app.
 And no. There isn't any way to customize that.
 It's not a feature... yet.
 You might use AutoHotkey

 Notice: By default, the txt file uses "ㅤ" (Hangul filler) as a delimiter.
 Not " " (Space)

-To conveniently edit data, click ctrl + space.
-This will switch the spaceㅤbarㅤbehaviourㅤtoㅤtypeㅤthisㅤcharacter,ㅤwhichㅤisㅤusedㅤasㅤtheㅤdefaultㅤdelimiter (or just to prank friends).
+To conveniently edit data, click Ctrl + Space (The hotkey is assigned when you run CopyTool.exe in the background).
+This will switch the spaceㅤbarㅤbehaviourㅤtoㅤtypeㅤthisㅤcharacterㅤ(HangulㅤFiller),ㅤwhichㅤisㅤusedㅤasㅤtheㅤdefaultㅤdelimiter (or just to prank friends).

 Folders work as types and files work as categories.
 You store categories in types